Join us October 18!

 Evening at a Glance

-We’re shaking things up this year!
-Join us at our new venue, Town Hall Seattle, for a party in the lobby and powerful program in the Great Hall.
+We’re returning to Town Hall Seattle for a party in the lobby and powerful program in the Great Hall.
 When you arrive, you’ll delight in dinner, drinks, and mingling in the lobby – a chance to try food from a range of chefs’ stations and move about visiting with fellow guests (standing and seated table options available).
-The main program will be held in the Great Hall, where you’ll sit together with friends to enjoy an engaging panel discussion with the 2023 Public Leadership Awardees and hear powerful stories about work happening at the Evans School.
+The main program will be held in the Great Hall, where you’ll sit together with friends to celebrate the life and legacy of Dan Evans, enjoy an engaging panel discussion with the 2024 Public Leadership Awardees, and hear powerful stories about work happening at the Evans School.
 The evening will wrap up with dessert, coffee, and farewells in the lobby.

 • 5:30 p.m.
 Doors open, champagne welcome.
 Complimentary valet parking available (see details in FAQ below)